rosshalpin/flash-project/README.md

 Using the constructor function for car_mc we update its x and y positions along with a event listener to check if its been added to the stage.

 In our main class we create a new shark object and set its starting x and y coordinates.
+### The Game
+The basic idea is to have a goal and obstacles in a game.
+So our goal will be to eat swimmers for points, while avoiding eating oil drums and speeding boats.
+This is the fully realised idea that came about during creation, as you will see below in the mockup I had not planned the enemies and obstacles yet.
 ### Adaptation
 To start making a game I usually start with a mockup.
 A mockup being an idea of what the game might look like, with ideas I might be able to implement.
 I usually set the style at this point also.